 Myth No. 4: “The flu is just a bad cold.”

 Influenza can cause mild to severe symptoms, but even the mild symptoms last for one to two weeks.
 Flu is responsible for many hospitalizations and deaths each year.
-The Centers for Disease Control and Prevention (CDC) reported an estimated 300,000-650,000 flu-related hospitalizations and 19,000-58,000 flu-related deaths during the 22-23 flu season.
+The Centers for Disease Control and Prevention (CDC) reported an estimated 380,000 to 900,000 flu-related hospitalizations and 17,000 to 100,000 flu-related deaths during the 2023-24 flu season (Oct.
+1, 2023-April 30, 2024 data).
+There are 200 child deaths during this flu season (CDC data provided through Sept.
+21, 2024).
 Receiving a flu vaccine will decrease your chances of getting sick with the flu.
 Those who get the flu after being vaccinated have less chance of severe symptoms.